Welcome to Bermuda!

 • Madame Lombard.
 A tea rose of 1878.

 • Maitland White.
-A Bermuda Mystery rose seen in the Bermuda National Trust garden at Waterville.
+A Bermuda Mystery rose.

 • Miss Atwood.
 A Bermuda Mystery rose.